Aviation Technology Complex (AVNC), 2811 Merrill Field Drive, Anchorage, AK 99501, (907) 786-7200

 The Aviation Technology Division (ATD) is a component of the University of Alaska Anchorage Community & Technical College and is located at the Aviation Technology Complex on Merrill Field Airport, approximately two miles north of the UAA main campus.
 The mission of the ATD is to enhance, promote and provide quality aviation education, research and service worldwide.
 Individuals employed in the aviation industry desiring to update skills and knowledge may take selected courses; these individuals must contact the ATD office about prerequisites and other lab or course requirements.
 The ATD supplies graduates for skilled and professional aviation-related positions through four academic programs of study:

 The Aviation Administration/Management program prepares students for various administration and management positions within the aviation industry.
-The AAS degree in Aviation Administration provides an introduction to administrative duties and requirements as well as the skills necessary to provide entry-level administrative support, while the BSAT with the Aviation Management emphasis is designed to prepare graduates for management positions in all aspects of the aviation industry.
+The Associate of Applied Science in Aviation Administration provides an introduction to administrative duties and requirements as well as the skills necessary to provide entry-level administrative support, while the Bachelor of Science in Aviation Technology (BSAT) with the aviation management emphasis is designed to prepare graduates for management positions in all aspects of the aviation industry.
 Students acquire a comprehensive understanding of the interrelatedness of all elements of the air transportation system, as well as skill sets and competencies to enter and succeed in managing the unique operational and management requirements of airlines, airports, and general aviation support operations.

 The Aviation Maintenance Technology (AMT) program is approved under Federal Aviation Regulation Part 147 and is a nationally recognized course of study designed to prepare graduates for entry into positions as maintenance technicians in general aviation, corporate aviation, airlines, or aerospace manufacturers.
 In addition to traditional aircraft maintenance courses, the curriculum emphasizes modern aircraft systems including electronics, composite structures, automatic controls and turbine engines.

-The Aviation Minor allows those students pursuing degrees other than aviation the opportunity to minor in Aviation Technology.
+The Minor in Aviation allows those students pursuing degrees other than aviation the opportunity to minor in aviation technology.

 Programs of Study